 - After adding the batter to the lined pan, place sliced apples on top.

-- Bake at 350 degrees F for 27-30 minutes until the center of the blondies are cleared by a clean toothpick.
+- Bake at 350 degrees F for 27-30 minutes or until a toothpick inserted into the center comes out clean.

 Want to switch it up?
 Customize them!

 - Make them in a muffin tin: it's so easy to put a fun twist on a recipe by changing up the way it's baked.
 Try these blondies in individual muffin form for a doughy, rich dessert.

 - Change up the topping: Fall surely doesn't limit you to only using apples - try topping these blondies with flavors of pumpkin or cranberry.
 Tag me in your creations!
 I can't wait to see what you whip up.